 - Can be less spacious

-- It’s harder to drive around for sightseeing or running errands with a large motorhome
+- It’s hard to drive around for sightseeing unless you bring a tow vehicle

 - Less fuel efficient